nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 }
 ```

-You may notice that in addition to a course’s title and number, we also store its model – the little JSON blob used by `Iwe_ClassSearch_SearchResults.AddToCourseData` to make a network request to fetch section info.
-This is because I later realized I’d need it to fetch sections!
+You may notice that in addition to a course’s title and number, I also store its model – the little JSON blob used by `Iwe_ClassSearch_SearchResults.AddToCourseData` to make a network request to fetch section info.
+This is because I later realized I’d need it to fetch sections.
 Expect details about that in a bit.

 #### Tying it together